 - Popsicle sticks work great, but toothpicks are not the best idea unless you are using ice cube trays to make your popsicles.
 Toothpicks can break easily and are difficult to hold.

-- Don’t overfill your molds or cups — no one wants a sticky, messy freezer!
+- Don’t overfill your molds or cups — no one wants a sticky mess in their freezer!

 - Depending on the temperature of your freezer, most popsicles will take 3-5 hours to completely freeze.

-- Greek yogurt mixed with milk (almond, soy or rice milk too) can replace heavy cream and still provide an ice cream consistency.
+- Greek yogurt mixed with milk (almond, soy or rice milk too) can replace heavy cream for an ice cream like consistency.

-- Sweeteners such as agave syrup, maple syrup and honey work great and can be adjusted to your taste.
+- Sweeteners such as pure maple syrup and honey work great and can be adjusted to your taste.
 Keep in mind, depending on what type of fruit you use, you may not need much sweetener at all!

 - Don’t forget to write down your unique creations - if you find that special popsicle creation everyone loves, avoid the frustration of not being able to remember what you did!